iamelevich/opossum-prometheus/README.md

 - No direct dependencies, only peer dependencies on prom-client and opossum
 - Written in typescript
-- Have ability to add custom metrics
+- Custom labels
-- Have ability to blacklist events if you don't need them
+- Blacklist events if you don't need them
+- Customization of metric names and default labels

 ## ToC